Nonprofit Compliance: Good Practices To Stay Protected

 1. Keep Up-to-date on Regulations

-This is just one of the regulations keeping nonprofits on their toes.
-IRS regulations can change from year to year, and keeping up with them can be daunting.
-To keep current with relevant regulations, make sure you have the most recent state guidelines from the IRS.
+This is just one of the recent changes that have nonprofits on edge.
+Keeping up with the law can be daunting.
+To keep current, make sure you have the most recent state guidelines from the IRS.
 Don’t rely on your accountant alone, its best to seek advice from a knowledgeable attorney.
 Failure to comply with these regulations can lead to penalties or automatic revocation of a nonprofit’s tax exempt statue.

 2. Maintain Good Records